StockSharp/AlgoTrading/Designer/Gallery/Schemas/Dark_Cloud_Piercing_CCI/README.md

 - The candle block feeds both pattern blocks, the Commodity Channel Index and the converter that reads the closing price for the protection block.
 - A constant holds the entry level and a formula flips its sign, so a single optimizable number drives both CCI comparisons.
 - Each logical AND joins a pattern, its CCI confirmation and the flat position check, and triggers a position modify block set to open only.
-- Two things from the original are simplified: it also demands a true gap beyond the previous candle's low or high, which a continuously traded instrument practically never shows, and a pause of six candles between trades, for which no counter block exists.
-The open is therefore only required to be on the far side of the previous close, and every confirmed pattern is traded.
+- The open is required to be on the far side of the previous close, a practical condition for continuously traded instruments, and every confirmed pattern is traded.

 ## Usage